Thursday, January 24, 2019

 At 11 North US Rt.
 15 in Dillsburg, Pennsylvania, there is a small bookstore that looks inconspicuous on the outside, but like any location steeped in magic, it is bigger on the inside than the outside.
 Its aisles teem with books and if you are like mea person of substanceit is difficult to walk through the aisles without leaving spilled books in your wake.

 And that is not a complaint.
 The Book House was invented for browsing and you will spend many hours exploring its depths contemplating treasures you never knew existed.
-Larry and Joanne Klase have operated The Book House for 43 years and they are quite used to bibliophiles being lost in contemplative wonder as they wander open-mouthed through the store's narrow aisles.
+Joanne Klase with her husband, Larry, first opened The Book House in 1976.
+Since 2019 with the passing of Larry, Joanne has continued to operate the store to the delight of bibliophiles who wander the store's narrow aisles lost in contemplative wonder.

 I would encourage you to allow yourself a number of hours when you make your pilgrimage to Dillsburg.
 It's an investment of time you will not regret.
-However, best to call them first to make sure the store is open.
-They do have regular hours, but as the proprietors run the store themselves, sometimes life's realities may rarely force them to temporarily change their hours: (717) 432-2720.
-If you have any questions about their stock or are looking for a certain work, you can email them at ljsbookhouse AT earthlink DOT net.
+The store does have regular hours, and is closed on Sunday and Monday.
+As Joanne runs the store herself, sometimes life's realities may force her to temporarily change the store's hours so best to call her at (717) 432-2720 to make sure the store is open.
+If you have any questions about the stock or are looking for a certain work, you can email her at ljsbookhouse AT earthlink DOT net.

 Tell me this isn't Heaven!